 Bigger towns like Zagreb, Split, or Dubrovnik have a better choice of hostels than small coastal towns like Porec, Rovinj, or Orebic.

-Hostels are a great choice for those on tight budget, and for those travelling solo who like to meet fellow travelers.
+Hostels are a great choice for those on a tight budget, and for those traveling solo who like to meet fellow travelers.

 If you don’t fancy sharing a room and a bathroom with fellow travelers, many hostels, beside dorm-style rooms, offer also private rooms equipped with their own bathroom.

-High season sees many hostels selling fast, so we advise you to book your stay in advance.
-The same goes for the popular hostels, like Swanky Mint in Zagreb.
+The high season sees many hostels selling fast, so we advise you to book your stay in advance.
+The same goes for the popular hostels a year around, like Swanky Mint in Zagreb.
 The rule of a thumb is the more popular the place is, the sooner it sells.

 Lighthouses in Croatia